 The approach at Johns Hopkins is interdisciplinary.
 Although housed in the School of Medicine, the training program partners with all schools in the health sciences and throughout Hopkins.

-The two year Program will either begin in late August or early September, and has the following goals for its students:
+The two year Program begins in late August and has the following goals for its students:

 - To achieve a level of competency in health sciences informatics that generalizes across domains of application